-The kingdom of Tangko was located on the island of Sumbawa, in the region of Desa Ongko, kecamatan Empang, Kabupaten Sumbawa.
+The kingdom of Tangko was located on the island of Sumbawa, in the region of Desa Ongko, sub-district Empang, District Sumbawa.
 Prov.
 Nusa Tenggara Barat.
+13th Century.

 Based on various historical references, in the year 1357 the Majapahit Kingdom made expedition to the island of Sumbawa, under the leadership of Mpu Nala.
 In this expedition were successfully mastered several kingdoms in the west and east of Sumbawa Island, namely Dompo (Dompu), Cow (Sape), Volcano (Tambora), Taliwung (Taliwang), Seran (Seteluk), Kadali Forest (Utan) and Kingdom of Tangko (Empang).